testfiesta/tacotruck/README.md

 #### Configuring
 YATT uses bearer token authentication with [tokens](https://docs.yatt.ai/api/authentication).

-To configure with YATT, you must create a token and add it to your credentials JSON.
+To configure with `yatt-pipe`, you must create a token and add it to your credentials JSON.

 Your token goes into the `token` field in your credentials JSON.
 For example, if we wanted to use YATT as a target for data, and our token was "yatt_99866737272422404.7f879e26fd76d09ce9ca263f9231f2cf" then our credentials JSON would look like:
 ```